2025 Singaporean general election: Government formation

-Lawrence Wong stated that his immediate priority was to form the new cabinet, to be announced "in due course" through a press conference.
+Wong stated that his immediate priority was to form the new cabinet, to be announced "in due course" through a press conference.
 The formation would be followed by a swearing-in ceremony.
-He also indicated that Ng Chee Meng, secretary-general of NTUC and MP for Jalan Kayu SMC, was likely to be included after his political comeback, citing how the leadership of NTUC had played key roles in past cabinets.
-On 5 May, Wong also announced that Pritam Singh would remain the Leader of the Opposition.
-After having a photo of himself and convicted money launderer Su Haijin circulated online, Ng requested on 6 May that Wong not assign him any cabinet position.
-He also apologised for his "disrespectful" remarks made to public servants at a 2017 Ministry of Education dialogue.

-On 19 May, the WP announced that Eileen Chong and Andre Low would accept the NCMP positions offered after the election; this was confirmed on the same day by the returning officer.
+He also indicated that Ng Chee Meng, secretary-general of NTUC and MP for Jalan Kayu SMC, was likely to be included after his political comeback, citing key roles in past cabinets held by the leadership of NTUC.
+On 5 May, Wong also announced that Singh would remain the Leader of the Opposition.
+After a photograph of Ng and convicted money launderer Su Haijin circulated online, Ng requested on 6 May that Wong not assign him any cabinet position.
+He also apologised for his "disrespectful" remarks made to public servants at a 2017 MOE dialogue.
+On 19 May, the WP announced that Andre Low and Eileen Chong would accept the NCMP positions offered after the election; this was confirmed on the same day by the returning officer.
 Wong announced the line-up of his new cabinet on 21 May.
-Three new coordinating ministers were appointed with Gan Kim Yong as the only Deputy Prime Minister.
-Chan Chun Sing was appointed Minister for Defence and Public Services (Coordinating), while Desmond Lee became Minister for Education and Chee Hong Tat became Minister for National Development.
-Ong Ye Kung became Coordinating Minister for Social Policies, and K. Shanmugam was appointed Coordinating Minister for National Security.
-Edwin Tong was appointed Minister for Law and Second Minister for Home Affairs.
-Muhammad Faishal Ibrahim was promoted to Senior Minister of State for Home Affairs, he also became the acting Minister-in-charge of Muslim Affairs.
-Newly elected MPs Jeffrey Siow and David Neo became acting ministers for Transport and Culture, Community and Youth respectively.
-Wong added that Ng's exclusion from the new Cabinet was a "temporary arrangement" and that he hoped to include him into the cabinet soon.

 Opening of parliament

-The 15th Parliament of Singapore was opened on 5 September 2025 by president Tharman Shanmugaratnam.
-The WP is the only opposition party in Parliament.
+The 15th Parliament was opened on 5 September 2025 by President Tharman Shanmugaratnam, with the WP being the only opposition party.
 Seah Kian Peng was renominated as Speaker of Parliament while Indranee Rajah remained Leader of the House, as designated by Wong.